otrekw/azure-docs.de-de/includes/managed-disks-bursting.md

 ## <a name="regional-availability"></a>Regionale Verfügbarkeit

-Derzeit ist Bursting nur in der Region „USA, Westen-Mitte“ verfügbar.
+Datenträgerbursting ist in allen Regionen in der öffentlichen Cloud verfügbar.

 ## <a name="disk-sizes"></a>Datenträgergrößen